SPC-H-Avans/MarioGame/README.md

 - Update the CHANGELOG.md file
 - Create a pull request and assign it to two team members.
 The GitHub Actions must succeed and both team members must approve the pull request before it can be merged.

+# Making a pull request
+- Make sure you have updated the CHANGELOG.md file
+- Make sure you have added the Jira ticket number to the title
+- Fill out the pull request template
+- Assign two team members to review your pull request
+- The GitHub Actions must succeed and both team members must approve the pull request before it can be merged.

 # How to create a new release
 - Merge the develop branch into the main branch